A topic from the subject of Physical Chemistry in Chemistry.

 Atoms and Molecules

-Matter is composed of atoms, which are the smallest indivisible units of an element that retain the chemical properties of that element.
-Atoms are composed of a nucleus surrounded by electrons.
-The nucleus contains protons and neutrons, which are much heavier than electrons.
-The number of protons in an atom's nucleus determines the element to which it belongs.
+Matter is composed of atoms, which are the fundamental building blocks of elements.
+Atoms are composed of a nucleus containing protons and neutrons, surrounded by electrons.
+The number of protons in an atom's nucleus defines the element.
+Isotopes of an element have the same number of protons but different numbers of neutrons.

-Atoms can combine with each other to form molecules.
-A molecule is a group of atoms that are held together by chemical bonds.
-The structure of a molecule determines its properties.
+Atoms can combine to form molecules.
+A molecule is a group of two or more atoms held together by chemical bonds.
+The structure of a molecule (arrangement of atoms and bonds) significantly influences its properties.

 Chemical Bonding

-Chemical bonding is the force that holds atoms together to form molecules.
-There are three main types of chemical bonds: covalent bonds, ionic bonds, and metallic bonds.
+Chemical bonding is the attractive force that holds atoms together in molecules or crystals.
+The main types of chemical bonds are:

 Equipment and Techniques

-There are a variety of equipment and techniques that are used to study the structure and properties of matter.
-Some of the most common equipment includes:
+Various equipment and techniques are used to study the structure and properties of matter.
+Some examples include:

 Types of Experiments